avnet-iotconnect/iotc-arduino-mchp-avr-sdk/README.md

 * Open the Arduino IDE and load the avr-iot-provision example by navigating to File->Examples->iotconnect-mchp-avr-sdk->avr-iot-provision from the menu.
+* Open the serial console application and establish a connection to the board in order to see the provisioning optput.
 * Run the avr-iot-provision.ino sketch by selecting the *Sketch->Upload Using Programmer* from the menu.
 * You should see an output similar to this: